pcraig3/usc-jobs/README.txt

 = Give me a job. =

-No.  Maybe once we're at 1.1.1
+No.  Maybe once we're at 1.2.0

 == Changelog ==

+= 1.1.1 =
+* Removed a pesky console.log call
+* Logic changes how jobs are returned to something less weird than what it was doing before.
+* Upgraded and then downgraded filter.js to the 1.5.* version

 = 1.1.0 =
 * Redid the URL structure to more closely match USC Clubs.
 Jobs list is now found at /jobs/list